Gradient estimate and Universal bounds for semilinear elliptic equations on RCD$^*$(K,N) metric measure spaces: Introduction

 is an important model of semilinear elliptic equations.
 In 1981, Gidas-Spruck \cite{GS} got the following breakthrough for this equation under subcritical index condition. \begin{theorem}\cite[Theorem 3.1,Theorem 6.1]{GS} Let $(\M,g)$ {\rm ($n\ge3$)} be an n-dimensional Riemannian manifold and $u$ be a non-negative $C^2$ solution of \eqref{LE} in $\O\subset\M$ with $\a\in(1,\frac{n+2}{n-2})$, then\\ {\rm(I) (Liouville theorem)} if $Ricci(\M)\ge 0$ and $\O=\M$, we have $u\equiv 0$.\\ {\rm(II) (Singular decay estimate)} if $\M=\mathbb{R}^n$ and $\O=B(0,R)\setminus\{0\}$, we have \\ {\rm(III) (Harnack inequality)} if $\M=\mathbb{R}^n$ and $\O=B(0,R)\setminus\{0\}$, then there exists $\theta_0$ such that for any $0<\theta\le\theta_0$ and $0<\e\le\frac{1}{2}R$,

 where $c$ is independent of $u$, $\e$, $\theta$. \end{theorem}

-To our acknowledge, prior to our consideration, there is no essentially new proof for their Liouville theorem (I) apart from their original proof using integral estimates.
-If one assumes the domain manifold as $\mathbb{R}^n$, then other methods can found to reprove it, such as the moving plane or moving sphere methods (see Dancer \cite{D1} and Li-Zhang \cite{LZ}).
-Gidas-Spruck \cite{GS} also generalized the above results to the following semilinear equation \eqref{GE} with some additional conditions for the nonlinear item $f$.
+To our knowledge, other than their original proof based on integral estimates (also called integral Bernstein method in \cite{BGV}), there is essentially no novel proof available for their Liouville theorem (I).
+If one assumes the domain manifold as $\mathbb{R}^n$, then other methods can be found to reprove it, such as the moving plane or moving sphere methods (see \cite{CL,D1,LZ} and references therein).
+For $\alpha\in(0,1]$, Mitidieri–Pohozaev \cite{MP98} obtained the Liouville theorem even for quasilinear elliptic inequalities.
+In 1991, using integral estimates as well, Bidaut-Véron–Véron \cite{BV} obtained the classification result for semilinear equations on compact manifolds.
+Except for the Lane–Emden equation, Gidas and Spruck \cite{GS} also generalized the above results to the following semilinear equation

-Until 1998, Dancer \cite{D2} found that the estimate in part {\rm (II)} of above theorem is universal\footnote{The word "universal" came from Serrin-Zou \cite{SZ}, which means that the estimate is not only independent of any given solution but also do not require any boundry conditions whatsoever. } (notice that Gidas-Spruck's estimate {\rm (II) is sharp hence the following Dancer's estimate is also}).
-Concretely speaking, he got \begin{theorem}\cite[Lemma 1]{D2} Let $u$ be a non-negative $C^2$ solution of \eqref{LE} in a domain $\O\subsetneqq\mathbb{R}^n$, with $\a\in(1,\frac{n+2}{n-2})$ and $n\ge 3$.
+with some additional conditions for the nonlinearity $f$.
+Until 1998, Dancer \cite{D2} found that the estimate in part {\rm (II)} of above theorem is universal\footnote{The word "universal" came from Serrin-Zou \cite{SZ}, which means that the estimate is not only independent of any given solution but also do not require any boundry conditions whatsoever. } .
+Concretely, he got \begin{theorem}\cite[Lemma 1]{D2} Let $u$ be a non-negative $C^2$ solution of \eqref{LE} in a domain $\O\subsetneqq\mathbb{R}^n$, with $\a\in(1,\frac{n+2}{n-2})$ and $n\ge 3$.
 Then

 \end{theorem}